 No one could have prepared us to what have happened in the past few days.
 A death is certainly an unexpected thing and it could pass by any of us.
 I now know how painful it is to lose someone so dear..and a baby at that.

 April 19, 2015 at 10:05pm, my little baby nephew was declared dead.
-Due to some infection that the doctors could find out, not until his death, my little baby nephew, Lollard, had suffered so terribly much in such a short life.
-And a couple days before his birthday, it is even more difficult to image him being gone so young.
+Due to some infection that the doctors could not find out, not until his death, my little baby nephew, Lollard, had suffered so terribly much in such a short life.
+And a couple days before his birthday, it is even more difficult to imagine him being gone so young.

 As we await for the news on the church site, we all have been praying that God would spare little Lollard of all the pain he was experiencing.
 And as we all know, God moves in mysterious ways.
 And at that point, the answer to our prayers was so unexplainable.